Emoji Counter

 Frequently Asked Questions

-- What if the emoji count looks low but the copy still feels crowded?
+- What if the count is low but the text still looks cluttered?

 Emoji Character Impact by Platform